License GuideSOC 31-9011

 Read more

-Massage therapy CE requirements differ across states.
-Your licensing board sets the hours needed per renewal cycle.
-Common required topics include ethics and state law.
-Check your state board's specific rules for exact hour counts and approved courses.
+Massage therapy continuing education requirements differ by state.
+Your licensing board will specify how many CE hours you need between renewals.
+Most states mandate training in ethics and state law.
+Check your state board's website for exact requirements and approved course providers.

 Is This For You